@bucketlistbums

 🧳 Cultural Chic in a Printed Co-ord

+As you will be visiting lots of tables considering packing stylish but respectful outfits for Thailand.
 This printed matching set in earthy tones blends cultural flair with comfort.
 The flowy pants and kimono-style jacket worn over a white tank are easy to move in—perfect for exploring heritage sites.
 Finish with chunky white sandals and a big smile.

 @iamvonnieb